-Some homeowners hesitate to apply for repair assistance because they fear their home will be subject to code enforcement if they use public funds.
-Regional nonprofits face challenges in securing funding that will prevent this very scenario from happening.
-For example, one of the stipulations for using HOME funding is that the home be brought up to code; in situations like the one above, that is often not a realistic endeavor with the money made available.
 As a result, the nonprofit performing the repairs can only use the HOME funds for a house already in better condition, and the people who need emergency home repairs the most cannot benefit from those funds.
 Other sources of funding for home repairs require a lien on the property, which can automatically disqualify some homes, but also is a significant disincentive for many older homeowners who are fearful of placing a lien on their home.

-USDA - Rural Development offers assistance for home repairs through their Section 504 Home Repair program and homeownership assistance through their Section 502 Direct Loan program, but these programs are not as widely utilized as they are in surrounding states.9 Virginia could look at developing hybrid programs that partner funding sources to promote utilization of these funds.
-A good example of this is the Kentucky Housing Corporation's HouseWorks Repair Program10, which funnels Affordable Housing Trust Fund money into nonprofits or local governments who provide home repair assistance.
+USDA - Rural Development offers assistance for home repairs through their Section 504 Home Repair program and homeownership assistance through their Section 502 Direct Loan program, but the funding available for these programs in Virginia is limited, despite the high demand.23 Virginia could look at developing hybrid programs that partner funding sources to encourage match fund programs to fill the gap.

+A good example of this is the Kentucky Housing Corporation's HouseWorks Repair Program,24 which funnels Affordable Housing Trust Fund money into nonprofits or local governments who provide home repair assistance.
 This program is often paired with the Section 504 funds to adequately cover the cost of safety repairs for clients.
 The key to successful utilization of such hybrid programs lies in cross-organizational coordination and communication.